 (a) at a price above that announced by the vendor authorized to sell the Tickets by the producer of the event; and/or,

 (b) who paid a price higher than the price advertised by Respondents on their respective websites and/or mobile applications (at the first step), excluding the Quebec sales tax or the Goods and Services Tax;

-Compensation to Class Members under the terms of the Settlement Agreement, still subject to Court Approval, is as follows:
+Compensation to Class Members under the terms of the Settlement Agreement, approved by the Superior Court, is as follows:

-Additionally, the Defendants (StubHub, Vivid Seats, TicketNetwork, SeatGeek and FanXchange) would also implement a business practice change to its Quebec on-line transaction process pursuant to which a ticket price announced to a Quebec consumer for an event in Quebec at the first step of said process will be a price inclusive of applicable Service Fees (all-in) except for taxes and optional costs or services (paper tickets, delivery, etc.).
+Additionally, StubHub, Vivid Seats, TicketNetwork, SeatGeek and FanXchange have implemented a business practice change to its Quebec on-line transaction process pursuant to which a ticket price announced to a Quebec consumer for an event in Quebec at the first step of said process will be a price inclusive of applicable Service Fees (all-in) except for taxes and optional costs or services (paper tickets, delivery, etc.).

 This class action was initially authorized for settlement purposes only by the the Superior Court of Quebec on January 24, 2018.
 Certain changes were made to improve the terms of the proposed settlement and on February 11, 2020, the Court authorized a modification to the Class description and the dissemination of notices to new members since January 29, 2018 (date on which the initial notices were sent).
 The settlement approval hearing took place on July 16, 2020 at 2:00 p.m. in room 15.03 of the Montreal Courthouse.
 Please review the important documentation below, including a copy of the settlement.

 On August 18, 2020, the Superior Court of Quebec approved the settlement.